shreyas-satish/worldview/README.md

 The Toolbar is native to WorldView, in that, it does not wrap any OpenLayers object.
 This Toolbar is configurable.
 You can decide which controls you need in the toolbar & the styling that needs to be applied.

-To initialize the toolbar, you need to first create a vector layer (as illustrated above).
+To initialize the toolbar, you need to first create a vector layer (as illustrated earlier).

 ```javascript
 worldview.initToolbar({